 effective forms of nonhormonal contraception by the patient and/or partner.

-months after the last dose of study treatment.
-Hormonal birth control methods are not
+7 months after the last dose of study treatment.
+Hormonal birth control methods are

-make 15 slides, which must be sent to DFCI for correlative research.
-If a tissue block
+to make 15 slides, which must be sent to DFCI for correlative research.
+If a tissue

-is unavailable, sites may send one H&E-stained slide and 15 unstained sections of
+block is unavailable, sites may send one H&E-stained slide and 15 unstained sections

-paraffin-embedded tissue on uncharged slides.
-Slide sections should be 4-5 microns in
+of paraffin-embedded tissue on uncharged slides.
+Slide sections should be 4-5

-thickness.
-It is also acceptable to submit 2 cores from a block of invasive tissue
+microns in thickness.
+It is also acceptable to submit 2 cores from a block of

-using a 1.2 mm diameter coring tool.
-If tumor is not available, the investigator must
+invasive tissue using a 1.2 mm diameter coring tool.
+If tumor is not available, the

 - Willing and able to sign informed consent

-life surveys.
-If patient does not read and understand English, the patient is still
+of life surveys.
+If patient does not read and understand English, the patient is

 Exclusion Criteria: